rapdal/spawz/README.md

-# spawz
+# S'Pawz

-Dog quiz app
+Dog quiz mobile app using Phaser IO and deployed on Heroku